How Much Does Storm Door Installation Cost in 2025?

 General Repair

 Repairing a door costs $130 to $365.
-After a storm, your door may need repairs if the frame is dented or the glass needs replacing.
+After a storm, your door may require repairs if the frame is dented or the glass needs to be replaced.

 DIY vs. Hiring a Storm Door Professional

-Going the DIY route saves $75 to $400 on labor costs, but these jobs are often complex, with a variety of unexpected hurdles.
-Additionally, incorrectly installing a storm door drastically reduces its efficacy, leaving your home open to damage due to extreme weather.
-If your installation is complex, consider hiring an experienced professional.
-To ensure your storm door is installed correctly, reach out to a local storm door installation contractor.
+Installing the door yourself can save $75 to $400 in labor, but the work is detailed, and minor missteps can significantly impact the door’s performance.
+Additionally, incorrectly installing a storm door can drastically reduce its efficacy, leaving your home vulnerable to damage from extreme weather.
+If your installation is complex, consider hiring an experienced professional to ensure a seamless outcome.
+To ensure your storm door is installed correctly, contact a local storm door installation contractor.

 How HomeAdvisor Gets Its Cost Data